-A graduate of The National College of Art and Design, Deirdre Brennan worked as a photojournalist and documentary photographer in New York for over a decade and returned to live in Dublin in 2008.
-On contract with The New York Times since 2000, her work has been published throughout the world in titles such as The New York Times, The New York Times Magazine, Newsweek, Stern, Marie Claire, Panorama, American Photography, The Smithsonian and The London Sunday Times.
+A graduate of The National College of Art and Design, Deirdre Brennan worked as a photojournalist and documentary photographer in New York for over a decade before returning to her native Dublin.
+On contract with The New York Times since 2000, her work has been published throughout the world in titles such as The New York Times, Time Magazine, Newsweek, Stern, Marie Claire, Sports Illustrated, Portrait of Humanity, The Hollywood Reporter, Panorama, American Photography, Vice, Mother Jones, The Smithsonian and The London Sunday Times.

-Deirdre was recently named “10 Women Who Wrote History With Their Cameras” as part of Visa pour L’image, The International Photojournalism Festival’s 20th Anniversary in 2008.
+Deirdre was named “10 Women Who Wrote History With Their Cameras” as part of Visa pour L’image, The International Photojournalism Festival’s 20th Anniversary.

-Nominations include The World Press Photo Master Class, The New York Photo Awards and PDN “30 Under 30″.
+Nominations include The World Press Photo Master Class, The New York Photo Awards, The Moscow International Foto Awards and PDN “30 Under 30″.

-Deirdre is currently working on a photo documentary entitled “Ulysses Map Of Dublin”, utilizing the map and structure of James Joyce’s novel to consider politics, race and class in the modern capital.
+Deirdre is currently working on a long term photo documentary entitled “Following Ulysses”, utilising the map and structure of James Joyce’s novel to consider politics, race and class in modern Dublin.